 10 Super Simple (almost painless) Ways to Eat Less Salt

-According to the CDC, 90% of Americans over the age of 2 years (so yes, even our kids) eat too much sodium.
+According to the CDC, 90% of Americans over the age of 2 years (so yes, even our kids) need to eat less salt.
 Our average intake is 3,400 mg sodium/day – significantly more than the recommended cap of 2,300 mg.

-Here are my 10 favorite tips to reduce sodium at home and in restaurants.
+Here are my 10 top tips to eat less salt at home and in restaurants.

 - Combine canned goods.
 When you mix a can of regular tomato sauce, for example, with a canned of no salt added diced tomatoes, you lower the sodium by close to half.
 Try it.
 I don’t think you’ll notice much difference.
 See how I did that in my Lentil and Sweet Potato Chili and in one of my most popular recipes, Shakshuka.